7 Best Ways to Cope with OCD : A SIMPLE GUIDE

 behavioural indicators

-A person who struggles with S A may shy away from them out of fear.
+A person who struggles with S.A. may shy away from them out of fear.

 A person who suffers from S A may respond in a variety of ways out of fear in an effort to avoid receiving a negative evaluation.
 These could consist of: